Section outline

 Audio, photo and spectrogram image from Audacity (GNU GPL v2) all by Mace Ojala (all CC BY-NC-SA).

-Isolating that very high-pitched sound object close to 19000Hz between 00:45 and 00:57 first with a low-pass filter at 16000Hz, then pitch-shifting -1 octave and -3 octaves to bring it within human hearing range.
+Isolating that very high-pitched sound object close to 19000Hz between 00:45 and 00:57 first with a high-pass filter at 16000Hz, then pitch-shifting -1 octave and -3 octaves to bring it within human hearing range.
 The original was picked up by the high-fidelity recorder, but is almost inaudible especially in the noisy street context.

 Spectrogram image by Mace Ojala (CC BY-NC-SA), using Audacity (GNU GPL v2).